 "Intensive English Program (IEP) at Western Washington University, USA

 The Intensive English Program (IEP) at TU Dortmund University's partner school Western Washington University offers non-credit English language courses in 6 levels.
 The courses are meant to prepare students for studying completely in English and improving one's general level.
 Students spend one trimester (approximately 3 months) on the campus.
 Scholarships are available.
-Further information about the IEP and the scholarships is available here.

 Language Program Scholarship for Globetrotters